What are E-Liquids?

 1 & 2: VG/PG Ingredients

-‘VG/PG’ refers to 'VG/PG ratio', representing how much vegetable glycerine and propylene glycol there is in a e-liquid.
-This is important to know because the VG/PG ratio determines the:
+‘VG/PG’ refers to 'VG/PG ratio', representing how much vegetable glycerine and propylene glycol there is in an e-liquid.
+This is important to know because the VG/PG ratio determines the following:

 - Density or thickness of your vapour clouds;

-- Throat hit that the vapour produces; and
+- The throat hit that the vapour produces; and

-- Lifespan of your vape device (specifically the heating coils).
+- The lifespan of your vape device (specifically the heating coils).

 The higher the VG content, the thicker clouds of vapour your e-liquid will produce.
 Equally, the higher the VG content, the more intense the throat hit and the more taxing the e-liquid is on the vape device’s heating coil resulting in a shorter lifespan.